- Duration4 weeks

 Who is the course for?

-For further information about registration, the final assessment course, your eligibility and the BA in Business Management, visit the Open University website.
+For further information about registration, the final assessment course, your eligibility and the BA in Business Management, visit The Open University’s website.

 Join this course